kimrojas/quantum-espresso-book/book/docs/home.md

 :::{note}
 This is primarily tailored for Morikawa Laboratory users.
-If more information is needed feel free to create an issue in the github repository.
+If more information is needed, feel free to create an issue in the github repository.
 :::